charithasurenaka/bootstrap4-gulp4-sass-starter-template/README.md

 ## Scss Folder Structure:
+- `src/assets/scss/bootstrap` This is where boostrap variables go.
 - `src/assets/scss/components/` This is where custom project components go.
 Import to app.scss folder.
 - `src/assets/scss/mixins/` Custom mixins go here.
 Should be organized like components.
 - `src/assets/scss/pages/` Page specific overrides to components.
 - `src/assets/scss/_base.scss` Allows you to set base common styles.
 Import to app.scss folder.
+- `src/assets/scss/variables.scss` Your custom variables and imported the bootstrap variables.
 - `src/assets/scss/app.scss` This is where you will import your custom component files.